Oscar (video game): Legacy

+Oscar was based on Flair’s Trolls game, featuring different levels and due to licensing issues, all Troll imagery was replaced with Flair's original creation Oscar.

-A series of sequels were later released on DSiWare.
-In September 2009, the first sequel was released, Oscar in Toyland, and is themed around toys.
-The second sequel was released in February 2010, called Oscar in Movieland, and is themed around various movie genres.
-The third sequel, Oscar in Toyland 2, was released in February 2011 and is a sequel to Oscar in Toyland.
-About 5 months later, on July 28, the fourth and final sequel was released, Oscar's World Tour, and the theme is going around the world.
+A series of sequels were later released for the Nintendo DSi via DSiWare.
+In September 2009, the first sequel, Oscar in Toyland, was released and is themed around toys.
+The second sequel, titled Oscar in Movieland, was released in February 2010 and is themed around various movie genres.
+The third sequel, Oscar in Toyland 2, was released in 2011 and is a sequel to Oscar in Toyland.
+About 5 months later, the fourth and final sequel was released, Oscar's World Tour, and the theme is going around the world.